philseeley/boatinstrument/assets/doc/anchor-alarm.md

 Ensure the **signalk-anchoralarm-plugin** is installed and configured on signalk.

+To be able to set the **Anchor Alarm**, the device must be given "admin" permission to SignalK.

 When you drop your anchor press the ![anchor](assets/icons/__THEME__/anchor.png) button.
 Then payout your chain/rode.
 Once dug-in, press the ![set radius](assets/icons/__THEME__/cancel.png) button to set the alarm radius.
 The **Alarm Radius Fudge Factor** setting in the **signalk-anchoralarm-plugin** gets added to your current distance from the anchor.

 Once set, the anchor position can be moved by unlocking and dragging the anchor.